-Todai-ji, the great Buddha, Nara Park and its deer, Nara is the perfect place for any traveller keen on traditional Japanese culture and fond of tranquillity and serenity.
+Todai-ji, the great Buddha, Nara Park and its deer, Nara is the perfect place for any traveler keen on traditional Japanese culture and fond of tranquility and serenity.

 A small bubble of calm to be relished without moderation.